Lola Versus: Plot

 Lola meets Nick for a dinner date at his place.
 They later have sex, during which Nick behaves oddly.
 The next morning, Nick accompanies Lola home.
 Henry, who had been waiting for Lola on her doorstep, becomes upset upon seeing her with Nick.
 Lola attempts to apologize to Henry, saying she was unsure if their relationship was exclusive, but he angrily leaves.
 Lola visits Luke's apartment, where they spend time together and smoke cannabis.

 At a house party thrown by Lola, Henry assures her that he is no longer upset with her, while Luke tells her that Henry will move in with him and invites her to their upcoming housewarming party.
-Sometime later, Lola breaks up with Nick.
+Some time later, Lola breaks up with Nick.
 At the housewarming party, Alice and Henry awkwardly reveal to Lola that they have recently started dating.
 A hysterical Lola berates Alice for not telling her earlier.
 When Luke joins the conversation, Lola declares that all three of them have abandoned her.
 Storming off, she wanders the streets at night on a drunken bender, stealing liquor bottles and going to a strip club.
 The next morning, she awakens outside her apartment.

 Realizing she is the only one responsible for her existential crisis, Lola decides to focus on her own self-improvement.
 She also completes her dissertation.
 Having made peace with both Alice and Henry, Lola celebrates her 30th birthday with a picnic in the park with her parents and close friends.
 When Luke appears, he tells Lola that their time apart has helped him realize how much he misses her, and he suggests a reconciliation.
 Lola kindly rejects his offer, explaining that since she spent all that time obsessing about him, she still needs to be alone for a while.